Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 Overview of Contents

-The “Policy” portion of this document defines the scope of the Policy and describes each form of Prohibited Conduct.
+The “Policy” portion of this document defines the scope of the Policy and describes each form of Prohibited Conduct.4

-The “Procedures” that follow discuss the rights and responsibilities of Parties and others involved in the process, reporting options and obligations, and the initial steps the Office of Institutional Equity (“OIE”) may take upon receiving a Report of alleged Prohibited Conduct, including conducting an Initial Report Review, providing Supportive Measures, and imposing Interim Measures.
-The Procedures also describe in detail the available processes for responding to Reports, the range of available Sanctions and how Sanctions are determined, and the procedure for appealing a determination of responsibility or Sanction.
+The “Procedures” that follow discuss the rights and responsibilities of Parties and others involved in the process, reporting options and obligations, the initial steps the Office may take upon receiving a Report of alleged Prohibited Conduct, the available processes for responding to Reports, the range of available Sanctions, and the procedure for appealing a determination of responsibility or Sanction.
 Remaining sections of the Procedures address University recordkeeping and reporting procedures and other matters.

-The appendices include a comprehensive list of resources available to individuals affected by Discrimination or Discriminatory Harassment; details about Confidential Resources and reporting obligations on campus; the New York State Students’ Bill of Rights; a glossary of terms and concepts; and illustrative scenarios.
+The appendices include a comprehensive list of resources available to individuals affected by violations of the Policy, details about Confidential Resources and reporting obligations on campus, a glossary of terms and concepts, and illustrative scenarios.

-1 Capitalized terms throughout this document have the meaning provided in the Glossary in Appendix D.
+1 Capitalized terms throughout this document have the meaning provided in the Glossary in Appendix C.

-2 This Policy works in tandem with the University’s Gender Based Misconduct and Interim Title IX Policies and Procedures for Students and the University’s Equal Opportunity and Affirmative Action Policies, or any successive Policy that comes into existence, in fulfilling the University’s commitment to providing a safe and non-discriminatory educational environment and to meeting relevant legal requirements.
+2 This Policy works in tandem with the University’s Title IX and Related Misconduct Policy & Procedures for Students and the University’s Anti-Discrimination and Discriminatory Harassment Policies & Procedures for Faculty & Staff, or any successive Policy that comes into existence, in fulfilling the University’s commitment to providing a safe and non-discriminatory educational environment and to meeting relevant legal requirements.

 3 References to “Policy” throughout this document encompass this Policy and the procedures associated with the Policy.

-6 The fact that Prohibited Conduct includes speech in a public setting or speech that is also motivated by political or religious beliefs does not relieve the University of its obligations to respond if the Prohibited Conduct creates a Hostile Environment.
+8 The fact that Prohibited Conduct includes speech in a public setting or speech that is also motivated by political or religious beliefs does not relieve the University of its obligations to respond if the Prohibited Conduct otherwise involves allegations of Discrimination or Discriminatory Harassment.

 This section sets out definitions of Discrimination, Discriminatory Harassment, and other forms of Prohibited Conduct under this Policy.